 15. Of the following patients, the nurse recognizes that the one with the highest risk for a stroke is a(n)

 D. 65-year-old African American man with hypertension.

-16. A patient comes to the emergency department immediately after experiencing numbness of the face and an inability to speak, but while the patient awaits examination, the symptoms disappear, and the patient requests discharge.
-Why should the nurse emphasize that it is important for the patient to be treated before leaving?
+16. A patient comes to the emergency department immediately after experiencing numbness of the face and an inability to speak.
+Still, while the patient awaits examination, the symptoms disappear, and the patient requests discharge.
+Why should the nurse emphasize that it is vital for the patient to be treated before leaving?

 A. The patient has probably experienced an asymptomatic lacunar stroke.

 B. The symptoms are likely to return and progress to worsening neurological deficit in the next 24 hours.

 C. Neurologic deficits that are transient occur most often as a result of small hemorrhages that clot off.